etan18/Obsidian-Notes/Machine Learning/Paper Summaries/interpretability.md

 >[!idea] Neurological Inspiration
 >From a cognitive perspective, monosemanticity draws on theories of [[cognitive architectures#localization|localization]] or particularly the existence of [grandmother cells](https://en.wikipedia.org/wiki/Grandmother_cell).
 Traditional neural networks rely on **polysemantic neurons**, wherein single neurons handle may handle multiple concepts simultaneously.

-## representation learning

-Some ideal properties for interpretable representations:
-- **Decomposability**: network representations can be described in terms of independently understandable features
-- **Linearity**: features are represented by directions These properties are often assumed to be true in interpretability research, and is a necessity to be able to reverse engineer neural networks.
-#### dictionary learning

-#### sparse encoding
-Sparse encoding is a technique which approximates dictionary learning by decomposing data into a weighted sum of sparsely active components.

 ## mechanistic interpretability
 The underlying hypothesis that enables mechanistic interpretability is that deep learning models learn *human-interpretable* algorithms that can be understood by humans if we reverse engineer them.
 Reverse engineering these algorithms involves learning
 - **Features**: analogous to individual neurons and understanding their behavior